 - Information Technology, Learning, and Development

 The Center also develops and serves as the home to several major cross-national data projects and resources for global policy.
-These include the Polity IV project of regime characteristics, the State Fragility Index, and the US Government’s Political Instability Task Force/State Failure project.
+The results of our latest global forecasting model were presented in the American Journal of Political Science January 2010 issue.
+To obtain the article and supporting data, follow the links below:

 |A Global Model for Forecasting Political Instability